Lewis Clark Valley Chamber of Commerce

 Issue Support Policy and Procedures

-The Chamber believes in supporting important issues and causes that impact dues-paying members by offering the credible name of the organization as an endorser.
+The Chamber believes in supporting important issues and causes that impact dues-paying members by offering the credible name of the organization as a supporter.
 As such, the Chamber takes great care in protecting the reputation of its members and the good name or the Chamber itself.
-We do this by following principles and policies to ensure Chamber endorsements accurately reflect the desires of as many members as possible, and to ensure that the Chamber has the resources and capabilities to effectively vet requests.
-Following is the process for requesting Chamber endorsements:
+We do this by following principles and policies to ensure Chamber support statements accurately reflect the desires of as many members as possible, and to ensure that the Chamber has the resources and capabilities to effectively vet requests.
+Following is the process for requesting Chamber support statements:

-- Endorsement requests are initially submitted through a written form by a Chamber member or non-Chamber member.
+- Support requests are initially submitted through a written form by a Chamber member or non-Chamber member.
 If submitted by a non-Chamber member, the requestor must have a Chamber member as a sponsor.
+The Chamber President, when the need arises, can bring issues straight to the board.

 - Completed request forms are submitted to the Board Advocacy Committee for initial review.
 The form can be submitted at the same time to the Government Affairs Committee, the Natural Resources Committee and the Board Advocacy Committee if needed.
 Please include any copies of actual legislation or rules with the request form.